DaoChaShao/py-st-sl-anomaly-detection/README.md

 **LARGE FILE STORAGE (LFS)**
 ---
 This project uses Git Large File Storage (LFS) to manage large files, such as datasets, models, and binary files.
+The instructions as follows are only used to upload the large file to the remote repository.

 1. Install Git LFS with the command `brew install git-lfs`.
 2. Initialise Git LFS in the repository with the command `git lfs install`. **ONLY ONCE**.